Hspharwinder/host-website-on-github/README.md

 You can use the [editor on GitHub](https://github.com/Hspharwinder/host-website-on-github/edit/main/README.md) to maintain and preview the content for your website in Markdown files.

-## webiste hosting step with github
+## Step webiste hosting with github
 ---------------------------------------
 1. click on github settings
 2. on setting page scroll down and find heading 'GitHub Pages'
 3. follow this -> Pages settings now has its own dedicated tab!
 Check it out here!